dy66323/dy66323.github.io/_pages/about.md

 - First time introduces the Electrochemical Transistor Resonance Spectroscopy (ETRS) as a Novel Sensing Concept.
 - Breakthrough in Detection Limit Enhancement via Resonance Frequency Optimization.
-- Develops of a Miniaturized ETRS Readout System for Wearable Applications.
+- Develops a Miniaturized ETRS Readout System for Wearable Applications.
 <div style="display: inline">
     <a href="//"> <strong>[paper]</strong></a>
     <a class="fakelink" onclick="$(this).siblings('.abstract').slideToggle()"><strong>[abstract]</strong></a>